-During the Buttocks Liposuction consultation, Dr Barnouti will discuss the changes you would like to make in your appearance.
+During your consultation, Dr Barnouti will discuss the changes you would like to make in your appearance.
 He will also clarify the different options available, the procedure, risks and limitations.

 Your Specialist Plastic surgeon will start with a physical examination to assess your overall weight, your skin and muscle tone, and the fat deposits in various parts of your body.
 He will also document your complete medical history, including any medications that you are currently taking.